Somalia wants humanitarian force to guard food convoys

 Ankunda said AMISOM has been waiting for the deployment of 3,000 more troops promised since June.
 Uganda has said it will send more if other nations pay for them.

-The United Nations has authorized a total of 12,000 troops for now.
+The United Nations has authorised a total of 12,000 troops for now.

 "The Ugandan president made the pledge and 2,000 Ugandan troops will come as soon as logistics allow," Ankunda said.